Journal Entry Agent

 Challengeable by: Auditor

-Generate audit-ready entry packet Compile entry + supporting calculation + source documents + reviewer sign-off + decision log into a single immutable evidence object?
+Generate audit-ready entry packet Bundle the entry, its supporting calculation, source documents, reviewer sign-off and decision log into one immutable evidence object?
 Rules Engine

-PCAOB AS 1215 (Audit Documentation - retention 7 years for issuer audits); SEC Rule 17a-4 (broker-dealer 6 years); IRS Sec.
-6001 (general 3 years, 7 years on omitted income); WORM-archived for SOX inspection readiness
+PCAOB AS 1215 sets 7-year retention for issuer audits, SEC Rule 17a-4 sets 6 years for broker-dealers, and IRS Sec.
+6001 sets 3 years generally (7 years on omitted income).
+The packet is WORM-archived for SOX inspection readiness.

 Decision Record